TeWinkle Park and Angel’s Playground is adorned with names of generous individuals and philanthropic groups who helped create Angels Playground.

 Recommended by: Nicole and Becky

-- It’s amazingly well-maintained in a peaceful setting across from the Costa Mesa Tennis Center
+It’s amazingly well-maintained in a peaceful setting across from the Costa Mesa Tennis Center.
+There is also a skate park and dog park across the street.

-- Motor skills challenges set this park apart from others – there are pedestals to navigate, balance beams, platforms, standing pedal pushers, and tunnels
+Motor skills challenges set this park apart from others – there are pedestals to navigate, balance beams, platforms, standing pedal pushers, and tunnels.
+Lots of spots to interact with friends.

 - It’s easy to see the kids from all angles here, but if they wander there are deep water hazards up the hill from the play area

-- I felt completely safe on my visit – but there were a few suspicious characters on the outskirts near the parking lot (just be aware, as always)
+- I felt completely safe on my visit – but there were a few suspicious characters on the outskirts near the parking lot (just be aware and go during hours when other families are there, as always)

 - One mom says “Climbing wall is a little dangerous for a toddler”